 The Motivation Tools are inspired by Prochaska and DiClemente’s Stages of Change model, also known as the Transtheoretical Model (TTM).
 The model describes behavioral change as an intentional process that unfolds over time and involves progress through a series of stages.
-Endorsed by the World Health Organization, it has been widely used across different sectors of healthcare to assess people’s motivation for change and develop intervention programs to address various health concerns – from smoking, to diet, alcohol consumption, and physical activity.
+It has been widely used across different sectors of healthcare to assess people’s motivation for change and develop intervention programs to address various health concerns – from smoking, to diet, alcohol consumption, and physical activity.

 In adapting the Circle to hearing care, the Ida Institute was among the first to apply the Stages of Change model to this field.
 The Circle allows clinicians to better understand the typical journey that a person with hearing loss takes.
 It provides a practical, hands-on framework allowing them to assess their clients’ readiness to take action on their hearing loss and offer appropriate recommendations and advice.